TEJAS07080/Privacy-Policy/Privacy Policy for Text to Video Generator.markdown

 ## 8. Changes to This Privacy Policy

-We may update this Privacy Policy to reflect changes in the Extension’s functionality or legal requirements.
-The latest version will be available at \[insert URL, e.g., your hosted privacy policy page\] or within the Extension.
+I may update this Privacy Policy to reflect changes in the Extension’s functionality or legal requirements.
+The latest version will be available at [Privacy-Policy](https://github.com/TEJAS07080/Privacy-Policy/edit/main/Privacy%20Policy%20for%20Text%20to%20Video%20Generator.markdown) or within the Extension.
 The effective date will be updated accordingly.

-## 9. Contact Us
+## 9. Contact Me

-If you have questions or concerns about this Privacy Policy, please contact us at \[insert your contact email, e.g., your.email@example.com\].

-By using the Text to Video Generator, you agree to the terms outlined in this Privacy Policy.
-Thank you for trusting us with your data!
+If you have questions or concerns about this Privacy Policy, please contact me at [My Gmail](tejas07080@gmail.com) By using the Text to Video Generator, you agree to the terms outlined in this Privacy Policy.
+Thank you for trusting me with your data!